websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 `Slider.es.js` provides the JavaScript logic for the field.
 Two components are defined in the file; `Main` and `Slider`.

 The import statements bring in functionality from Liferay's base form field, `dynamic-data-mapping-form-field-type`.
-These will be called later using the declared variables `FieldBase` and `useSyncValue`.
+These are called later using the declared variables `FieldBase` and `useSyncValue`.

 ```{literalinclude} ./writing-a-custom-form-field-type/resources/liferay-c2p9.zip/c2p9-impl/src/main/resources/META-INF/resources/C2P9/Slider.es.js
    :dedent: 0